 With this type of trust, you’re essentially pooling your money with other individuals to invest in the operation, ownership, or financing of an income-producing property.

 With this type of investment, you can own a piece of real estate and enjoy dividend-based income from the property.

 We’ve all been told that we should invest in a retirement account so we have money to live on once we retire.
 Making investments through your retirement plan is probably the option to create that retirement account.

 Most employer-sponsored retirement plans allow you to invest in either a Roth IRA or a 401k.
-A Roth IRA uses after-tax money while a 401k uses pre-tax money to fund the accounts.
+A Roth IRA uses after-tax money, while a 401k uses pre-tax money to fund the accounts.

 With an employer retirement plan, you essentially set aside a set percentage or flat amount from your paycheck for your retirement.
 Some employer-sponsored retirement plans will provide contributions that match your investment up to a certain number.

 This way, your employer is also helping to fund your retirement account.
-Making investments through your retirement plan is usually one of the most tax advantaged ways to invest.
+Making investments through your retirement plan is usually one of the most tax-advantaged ways to invest.

 What Should I Invest In To Make Money?

-You should have an introductory understanding of the investment vehicles that we went over above.
+It would be best to have an introductory understanding of the investment vehicles that we went over above.
 Now, determine which ones you’ll want to employ.